An Introduction to Ecopsychology

 Upcoming Course Schedule: Taught quarterly

-Class meets each week from 6:00 – 7:00 pm (Pacific Standard Time) live online via VGI’s interactive course management system.
-Students hear and see each other and instructor in real time.
+Class meets each week – Thursdays, 6:00 – 7:00 pm (Pacific Standard Time) live online via VGI’s interactive course management system, where everyone can hear and see each other in real time.

 $25 for CEU Certificate

-Those who love life, artists, therapists, clinicians, physicians, business and corporate executives, activists, managers, life coaches, entrepreneurs, educators, and government employees.
+Citizens of the planet who care about life, artists, therapists, clinicians, physicians, business and corporate executives, activists, managers, life coaches, entrepreneurs, educators, and government employees.

 Student Commentary on the Course:

 As a depth psychotherapist, the material learned in this course is directly applicable to my therapeutic work with clients.

 The course was beautifully constructed!
 The instructor presented the material with a clarity and passion that engaged the participants on a deeply relational level – relational both personally and globally.